BRICS ACADEMIC FORUM

 • Alex BENKENSTEIN (South Africa), Head of the Climate and Natural Resources Programme, South African Institute of International Affairs (SAIIA)

-• Yousheng ZHANG (China), Deputy Director, Energy Research Institute of National Development and Reform Commission China
+• ZHANG Yousheng (China), Deputy Director, Energy Research Institute of National Development and Reform Commission China

 • Gopalika ARORA (India), Associate Fellow, Observer Research Foundation (ORF)